Devizes: Education

 Devizes School, a secondary school with a sixth form, takes pupils from the town and surrounding area.
 It is situated in the grounds of the Southbroom House estate and the Grade II listed house forms its administrative core.
-The school's logo is a lion, in commemoration of the circus lions that were found on the school grounds in 1980.

 Downland School is a Community Special School for boys aged 11–16.
 Braeside is an outdoor education centre run by Wiltshire Council.

 Devizes has six primary schools: St Joseph's Catholic Primary School, Southbroom St James Academy, Southbroom Infants' School, Wansdyke Community School, Nursteed Community Primary School and The Trinity CofE (VA) Primary School.
 Nearby is Rowde CofE Primary Academy in the adjacent village of Rowde.

 Long Street has had a number of private schools, beginning in the 18th century and proliferating in the 19th.
 Brownston House, a Grade I listed building, was the home of Miss Bidwell's Ladies Boarding School from 1859 to 1901.
 A private Devizes Grammar School was established in Heathcote House in 1874 by the Reverend S.S.
 Pugh and carried on until 1919 by his twin sons.

 The closest third-level institution is the University of Bath.